adidas/api-guidelines/execution/batch-operations.md

 > _The server must implement bulk requests as atomic.
 If the request is for creating 10 addresses, the server should create all 10 addresses before returning a successful response code.
 The server should not commit changes partially in the case of failures._

+TODO

+## DO NOT USE "POST tunneling"

+TODO